 Taken together, S/4 HANA must be viewed as a work in progress.
 On the upcoming earnings call, I am hoping that SAP will provide some clarity around S/4 HANA beyond the customer counts.”

 This was interesting, because according to Dennis Howlett, even in April 2016, S/4HANA “does not appear to be a complete product.”
-However, SAP originally communicated a release in 2014 (the month unspecified) but the proposal here by Dennis Howlett is that over two years later S/4HANA Finance is still not complete.
+However, SAP initially communicated a release in 2014 (the month unspecified), but the proposal here by Dennis Howlett is that over two years later, S/4HANA Finance is still not complete.

 Did Mark Chalfen Really Take a Client Live in 2016 on S/4HANA EM?